Pletenica/Between-Worlds/Between Worlds/README.md

 The idea was to create this mini game where yo must adapt in diferents dimensions to surpass diferents obstacles that you will find in your way home.
 This two levels are a small example of four differents dimensions where each of them has diferents mechanics.

+We have 4 types of enemies:
+- Two that go through the ground (Ice and Fire)
+- One that walks along the lines
+- One that swims

 ### Controls
 -W for jump, double jump, climb and swim downwards.